LEARN MORE ABOUT THE TYPES

 Healthy vs unhealthy relationships

 We form so many relationships during our lifetime, with partners, our families, friends, and colleagues.
-When these are healthy relationships, they have the potential to lift us up and make us thrive, be more positive and happier with ourselves.
+When these are healthy relationships, they have the potential to lift us up and fill our life with joy and happiness.

 What does a healthy relationship look like?